Conditions is a low-cost studio programme for artists.

 The cost is £230 per month for 11 months = £2530 per person for 11 months.

-The cost is based on a comparative London studio space, with the enhanced offer of a directed educational studio programme and framework for public exhibitions and public engagement of the cohort.
+The cost is based on a comparative London studio space, with the enhanced offer of a directed supportive studio programme and framework for public exhibitions and public engagement of the cohort.

 Each participant is required to pay £230 on the 1st of each month.
 A fully refundable deposit of £200 is required on commencing the year.
 We regret that we do not have the ability to offer any free places, but we have aimed to keep costs as low as possible.

 What is included in Conditions?